dendroenydris/entity-resolution-pipeline/README.md

 As well, the **Combined** would add also the name of the Authors to the above output

-> *-You can find the code for this part in the file named Matching.py.
+> *You can find the code for this part in the file named Matching.py.
 > Each function is called `calculate_x``, where x is the respective similarity method.*
 >
 > *Also, CSV files of each simalrity function and blocking method are in your folder*

 Testing each combanition derive these  results :